saleweaver/sp-api-docs/docs/pii.rst

     # orders have buyerInfo and shippingAddress
     print(orders)

-Starting with v0.9.0, you can also pass the `RestrictedResources` to the `Orders` calls directly:
+Starting with v0.9.0, you can also pass the `RestrictedResources` to the `Orders` calls:

 .. code-block:: python